whatcodehaveyougit/euans_guide_chatbot/README.md

 <img src="https://github.com/gadgetguy82/euans_guide_chatbot/blob/feature/readme/Images/Screenshot%202019-09-09%20at%201.29.20%20pm.png?raw=true" width="250" height="300" alt="ChatOrReview">

 Currently the chat does nothing else than tell the user that the staff will get back to them.
-If the user clicks Review the bot sends the questions one at a time to the user then waits for a response.
+If the user clicks Review the bot sends the questions one at a time to the user then waits for a response